mpsamuels/anova_control/README.md

 This will output the full suite of information available from pyanova-api in the format requested, plain text or JSON.

 ## Use with Home Assistant
-Create a command line sensor to pull the JSON output into Home Assistant:
+Create a Home Assistant command line sensor to pull the JSON output into Home Assistant as the entity 'sensor.anova_status':
 ```
 platform: command_line
 command: ./scripts/anova_control/anova_control.py -o j -i <cooker ID> -u <username> -p <password>